HOW CAN WE IMPROVE OUR MEMORY?

 2) -Clarify your information.

-A computer cannot accurately retrieve data unless something has entered correctly it to get started.
+A computer cannot accurately retrieve data it has entered correctly unless something to get started.

 Much of the same is true of our memories.